A Sense of Place

 figure demonstrating a research process founded in place through manager's experience that subsequently guides an applied research pathway.

-The Socio-Ecological Setting of Hawai’i Island
+The Socio-Ecological Setting of Hawaiʻi Island

 Maunakea from Hilo Bay with layer of cloud in the middle showing the peak popping through the cloud layer at sunset.

-Sunset at Waiʻuli.
+Sunset at Waiʻuli, Hawaiʻi Island.
 Photo Credit: Scott Laursen

 Hawaiʻi Island encompasses 4,024 square miles in the Central Pacific and rises from sea level to nearly 14,000 ft in elevation with five volcanic mountains (see map below).
-Tradewinds generate rainfall and clouds amid the mountainous topography while
+Tradewinds generate rainfall and clouds amid the mountainous topography while interacting with a temperature inversion layer, creating unique climatic

 Fishpond with lava rock in forefront and coastal forest in background.

-interacting with a temperature inversion layer, creating unique climatic contrast and diversity over short distances and collectively forming an island resembling a continent in miniature (Juvik and Juvik 1998).
+contrast and diversity over short distances and collectively forming an island resembling a continent in miniature (Juvik and Juvik 1998).

 Mirroring the ecological diversity, human communities on this rural island are highly place-based, experiencing a wide range of ecosystems and climates, embodying distinct histories of Native Hawaiian and immigrant cultures and home to a diversity of landowners and political arenas (McMillen et al. 2017).
 Prior to contemporary resource management systems, Native Hawaiians maintained an abundance of biological and cultural resources through the Moku System, which required a deep understanding of the structure and function of the land and seascapes.
 The Moku System created a mosaic of socio-ecological systems by dividing the islands vertically to address resource management needs and horizontally to manage human population dynamics (Winter et al. 2018).
 This socio-ecological assemblage (human and “more-than-human” communities) elevates the island as a representative site for other locations globally that are working to be resilient and adaptive under a changing climate (Abram 1996).